dianavile/CV/README.md

 # Hi :raising_hand: I'm Diana Vilé

 - :computer: I'm a freelance Frontend Web Developer.
-- :heart: I love to code, and design prototypes, build websites and web applications and optimize them.
+- :heart: I love to code, design prototypes, build websites and web applications.
 - :electric_plug: **My GOAL** is to work as a professional Front-end Developer in a vibrant Tech company in Barcelona.
 - :octocat: I am open to collaborate with other digital content creators.
-- :books: Always learning new things, self driven, hard working and friendly.
+- :books: Always learning new things, self driven, hard working and friendly.:smiley:
-- :microphone: With 10+ years of experience in Digital Marketing(SEO,Content Management) & Journalism.
+- :camera: With 10+ years of experience in Digital Marketing(SEO,Content Management) & Journalism.
 - :gem: I hold a Master degree in Communications Science, a Postdoc in TV-reporting, and certificates in webdevelopment, UX Design and Digital Marketing.

 :point_right: ### Other: